AmrElsayyad/nvim/README.md

 This is my personal NeoVim configuration, built on top of the excellent [LazyVim](https://github.com/LazyVim/LazyVim) framework.
-It's tailored for web development (JavaScript, TypeScript, Python), Kubernetes development, and note-taking with Obsidian.
+It's tailored for web development (JavaScript, TypeScript, Python), and note-taking with Obsidian.

 ## Table of Contents